inngest/deepseek-r1-marketing-multilangual-example/README.md

-# Marketing Multilangual Generator
+# Marketing Multilingual Generator

-This example demonstrates how to build an Marketing Multilangual Generator using Inngest and the DeepSeek R1 model.
+This example demonstrates how to build an Marketing Multilingual Generator using Inngest and the DeepSeek R1 model.
 The generator will generate marketing content in multiple languages, adapting the tone and style to the target audience.

 Requirements
 To successfully follow this tutorial, you will need the following: